-This report is the tenth publication from the DNS Abuse Institute's measurement initiative DNSAI Compass.
+This report is the twelfth publication from the DNS Abuse Institute's measurement initiative DNSAI Compass.

-The 'General DNS Abuse Trends' section of this report sees an increase in observed levels of malware in May 2023.
-Observed phishing in May 2023 is the lowest since we began measuring in May 2022.
-Our methodology observed similar levels of overall mitigation when compared to April 2023.
+The 'General DNS Abuse Trends' section of this report sees an decrease in observed levels of malware in June 2023.
+Observed phishing in June 2023 remains similar.

-This is the second month we have included 'Specific Reporting', this is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
+This is the third month we have included 'Specific Reporting', this is intended to show the spectrum of how malicious phishing and malware is concentrated across the DNS registration ecosystem.
 It identifies registrars and TLDs with higher and lower relative volumes of malicious domain registration in their Domains Under Management (DUM), or new registrations.
-The Specific Reporting section of this report contains data for April 2023.
+The Specific Reporting section of this report contains data for May 2023.